Every Word Counts

 STEP 5: LEAVE A LEGACY OF LOVE

+We know that the right brain stores memories deep in the subconscious that can be drawn upon, even years after they were first experienced.
 In this final step, ask yourself: "What words do I want my children to remember… long into the future, when they are old and gray?"

 This is important to ponder.
 African-American poet and educator, Maya Angelou, grew up timid and shy.
 Meaningful words from her mother compelled her to share herself with the world.
 In her own words: